 One of the most common responses shared from the survey was the smell of flowers, which became a central focus of the remaining work.
 I wondered: how might we will this smell to dominate next summer as well?

-At the site of the exhibition, visitors to Pat Murphy’s Meadow in King’s Cove will be offered a handmade seed pack with a mix of Yarrow and Harebell to plant and spread outward as they travel across the Biennale.
+At the site of the exhibition, visitors to Pat Murphy’s Meadow in King’s Cove were offered a handmade seed pack with a mix of Yarrow and Harebell to plant and spread outward as they travelled across the Biennale.
 Both natural to the region, each plant also provides the hardy resilience required for the future which is expected to be impacted greatly by climate change.
 I look forward to visiting Newfoundland & Labrador one day and to having a chance to smell the flowers.

 Observations from the data gathered can be viewed online.

 Learning the Signals / Change is Coming is a part of the ongoing series FORECAST